SlackinJack/XenHTML-Pixel-Widgets/README.md

 **Working: Most likely**

 Ports of the Google Pixel lockscreen clock and "At a Glance" widget to XenHTML.
-Includes basic locale settings.

 **Installation:**
 Copy project folders to */private/var/mobile/Library/Widgets/Universal* on your iDevice or anywhere else XenHTML can see it.